notam02/studio-3-resources/faust/README.md

 # Using the faust decoders
-These decoders were made using the [ambisonic decoder toolbox](https://bitbucket.org/ambidecodertoolbox/adt.git).
+This folder contains decoders designed for Studio 3 which were made using the [ambisonic decoder toolbox](https://bitbucket.org/ambidecodertoolbox/adt.git).

 They may be used to compile decoders for a range of software.